 I try things on.
 Lots of things for my blog posts, for work and going out.
 Sometimes I get really lazy and I don’t put things away.

-It starts by putting my things here and there and before I know it my stuff consumes the every room.
+It starts by putting my things here and there and before I know it my things overtake every room in our condo.

 Recognizing that I have all of this stuff really hits home whenever I’m forced to put away my things for visitors because I have an image to maintain of being neat and organized.

 I buy a lot of new things I LOVE.
 Then I discover things that I LOVED and I’m always reminded that I have perfectly nice clothes that are already in my closet.

 How many things are in your closet with the tags still attached?
 Trying shopping your closet and you’ll be surprised at what you find.

 This goes hand in hand with #3.

 Sometimes I order so much that I have to keep a list to remind myself of what’s coming, when it’s coming and where I’ve sent it.